simonlchung/etrade_options/README.md

 $ source venv/bin/activate
 ```

-5. Use pip to install dependencies for the sample application
+5. Use pip to install dependencies for the script

 ```
 $ pip install -r requirements.txt